 We are excited about your interest in taking this Adapted PE Online Course from PE Central.
 Below you will find a brief course description, the instructor's biography, and course FAQ's.
 We estimate that this course will take 10 hours to complete.
 Once you have completed it, you may request the 10 hours towards your teacher licensure recertification.
-In addition, this course is eligible for CEU credit, details are below.
+In addition, this course is eligible for CEU credit.

 We know you will find this course valuable and enjoyable.
 If you have any questions please email us at email@example.com

 The purpose of this e-course is to introduce physical educators to (a) the definition and characteristics of autism, and (b) visual supports and how to create and use visual supports specifically for a physical education setting.

 The online class will guide participants via power point notes, articles and videos on the importance of visual supports for children with autism, the various types of visual supports such as visual schedules and task organizers, and how to create visual supports and implement these supports with children with autism in physical education.

 On completion of this course students will be able to: